Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

 Why is my Pink Jasmine turning yellow?

-Some of the causes of yellow leaves on your Pink Jasmine are overwatering, soggy soil, and low light.
+The main causes of yellow leaves on your Pink Jasmine are overwatering, soggy soil or low light.

 How to fix it